Mahi/EasyPlayer/README.md

     player.noblock()
     player.godmode()

 You can pass in a duration as an optional argument to make the effect temporary (as opposed to permanent).
 For example: `player.noclip(3)` gives a noclip for three seconds.

-All of these effect function calls return an `_EffectHandler` instance.
-To remove an infinite effect, or an effect with a duration that hasn't ended yet, store the returned instance and call `.cancel()` on it:
+All of these effect calls return an `_EffectHandler` instance.
+To remove an infinite effect, or to prematurely cancel an effect with a duration, store the returned instance and call `.cancel()` on it:

     freeze = player.freeze(duration=10)  # Keywording is optional!
     freeze.cancel()  # Cancel manually before duration has ended

-Keep in mind that none of these function calls interfere with each other, so calling `.cancel()` might not unfreeze the player completely; it simply removes the freeze you've applied, but the player might still be frozen by someone else.
+Keep in mind that none of these function calls interfere with each other, so calling `.cancel()` might not unfreeze the player completely;

-### Anything else EasyPlayer does?

-Quite a lot actually!
+it simply removes the freeze you've applied, but the player might still be frozen by someone else.

+## Events

+EasyPlayer also provides an `EventManager` class to manage both GameEvents and custom events in an easy and uniform manner.
+It simplifies Source.Python's event management by replacing all the awkward `userid`s with Player instances of your choice.
+In other words, your event listeners will be receiving your player objects as arguments, instead of userids.

+While at it, I decided to split the player events that have an attacker and a victim into two:
+- `player_death` is now `player_attack` and `player_death`
+- `player_hurt` is now `player_attack` and `player_victim`

+This allows you to more easily react to a player killing an opponent vs a player dying.

+### How to use the easy events?
+Simply create a Source.Python `PlayerDictionary` like you normally would, and forward it to the `EventManager` constructor:

+    player_dict = PlayerDictionary(MyPlayer)  # MyPlayer doesn't have to subclass EasyPlayer, but why wouldn't it? ;)
+    events = easyplayer.EventManager(player_dict)  # Will now use your player_dict to find players for events!

+    @events.on('player_kill')  # Remember, new events!
+    def on_player_kill(player, victim, **eargs):  # You can pick any arguments from the event args (eargs) print(player.my_custom_attribute)  # No userids, no index conversions...

+That's easy.

+## Anything else?

+EasyPlayer also:

-- Resets player's gravity on death, because Source engine doesn't, although it resets all the other properties.
+- Resets player's gravity, color, and more on death, because Source engine only resets *some* of the player's properties.
 - Implements `Player.shift_property(prop_name, shift, duration=None)` which shifts an integer property by the provided shift.
   If a duration was passed, the shift will be reverted after that many seconds have passed.
-- Allows easy subclassing of `easyplayer.Player` without interfering with any of the mechanisms (unless you override some of the methods, obviously).
+- Allows easy subclassing of `easyplayer.Player` without interfering with any of the mechanisms.
   You can even create custom effects to your subclass using the `easyplayer.Effect` class.
-See examples from the bottom of the `easyplayer/player.py` file.
+  See examples at the bottom of the `easyplayer/player.py` file.
-- Implements `cs_team` and `tf_team` properties which return the player's team as a string which is usable with Source.Python's filters.
+- Implements `cs_team` and `tf_team` properties which return the player's team as a string, which is usable with Source.Python's filters.
+- Implements `hip_location`, `stomach_location`, and `chest_location` for the player.

-### How to install and use?
+## How to install and use?

 To install EasyPlayer onto your game server:

 1. Make sure you have [Source.Python][sp] installed.
 2. Download it from [the releases page][rel].